eqbal/crystal_coin/README.md

 end
 ```

-We make sure first we have some uncommitted transactions to mine.
-Then we get the last chain using `@chain.last`, and the first `25` transactions to be mined (we are using `Array#shift(BLOCK_SIZE)` to return an array of the first 25 `uncommitted_transactions`, and then remove the elements starting at index 0).
+We make sure first we have some pending transactions to mine.
+Then we get the last block using `@chain.last`, and the first `25` transactions to be mined (we are using `Array#shift(BLOCK_SIZE)` to return an array of the first 25 `uncommitted_transactions`, and then remove the elements starting at index 0).

 Now let's implement `/mine` end-point: